prtm-bg/GDSCFlutterFestival_ChatBot/README.md

 https://github.com/prtm-bg/GDSCFlutterFestival_ChatBot/releases

 If you intend to build the App:
--Before building the App, Modify the .env file and put your Gemini API token.
+/n-Before building the App, Modify the .env file and put your Gemini API token.